A Deeper Look into Convolutions via Eigenvalue-based Pruning: Related Work

 There are several ways of model compression in deep learning such as quantization, binarization, low-rank approximation, knowledge distillation, architectural design and pruning.
 In this work, we are only interested in pruning since it is the only category that directly targets the \textbf{inessential} parts of deep neural nets whereas the closest family of compression techniques in this regard focuses on approximating the \textbf{overall computation} (low-rank approximation).

 In the literature, some of the early examples of pruning research are done on saliency based methods \cite{mozer1989skeletonization,lecun1990optimal,mpitsos1992convergence,hassibi1993second}, and the interest continues as new deeper architectures are being introduced \cite{Laine2017,dong2017learning,yu2018nisp}.
 In this line of work, the importance of a unit (weight/neuron/group) is determined by its direct effect on the training error.
-Although the required computation is immense, and hence the emphasis is on the development of well approximators, the reasoning behind this approach is solid and straightforward.
+Although the required computation is immense, and hence the emphasis is on the development of approximators, the reasoning behind this approach is solid and straightforward.

 Another line of work does pruning based on unit outputs.
-To our knowledge, the first study \cite{sietsma1988neural} of this kind look for invariants.
+To our knowledge, the first study \cite{sietsma1988neural} of this kind looks for invariants.
 These invariants are defined as units whose outputs do not change across different input patterns.
 In other words, the units that act like bias terms are removed to save space.
 This is not a widely used technique anymore, perhaps it is because the large datasets of today make it hard for units to be invariant.
 Today, (1) the focus is on minimizing the reconstruction error of output feature maps per layer \cite{he2017channel,luo2017thinet}, (2) clustering units w.r.t to their activations \cite{dubey2018coreset,baykal2018data,mussay2019data}.
 We can also count the latter studies under another category, namely clustering-based pruning \cite{nowlan1992simplifying,ullrich2017soft,son2018clustering,li2019learning}.
-A relatively similar study \cite{he2019filter} uses geometric median to set representative/centroid filters and prune the ones that are close to the geometric median.
+A relatively similar study \cite{he2019filter} uses the geometric median to set representative/centroid filters and prune the ones that are close to the geometric median.
+Moreover, recently, model explanation methods such as layer-wise relevance propagation \cite{bach2015pixel} and activation maximization \cite{zeiler2014visualizing} are also employed for neural-activation based pruning \cite{yeom2021pruning,yao2021deep}.